ilabs-kdc/bluesky/data/graphics/tids/README.md

-Put the TID csv files in this folder
+  Put the TID XML files in this folder